-When you think of the political spectrum you probably think of a straight line.
+When you think of the political spectrum, you probably think of a straight line.
 In the middle of the line is the political center.
 At the right end of the line is the extreme right (often called the alt-right/Trumpism movement).
 At the left end of the line is the extreme left (sometimes called the regressive left).
 Between the center and these extremes are gradations.
 Most people think of the extreme right and the extreme left as polar opposites with diametrically opposed views.

 Horseshoe theory argues that the political spectrum isn't a line.
 Instead, it's a horseshoe shape.
 The rounded part of the horseshoe is the center.
 The ends of the horseshoe are the extreme left and right.
 This theory argues that rather than being opposites, the extremes actually closely resemble one another.

 A common example used is that of communism and fascism.
 Communism is an extreme left ideology with a strong central state.
 The population must work for the collective good.
 Fascism is an extreme right ideology with a strong central state.
 The population must work for the collective good.

 Another area where you see this resemblance is in race relations.
 There are factions on both the far right and the far left who argue for segregation.
 Those on the far-right fear a white genocide due to race-mixing while those on the far left fear a black genocide due to race-mixing.
 Both support discrimination.
 The alt-right justifies discrimination against people of color (POC), women, and LGBT.
 The left justifies discrimination against straight white men.